LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

  <tr><td>ttr</td><td>newTtr</td><td>ttrType</td><td>type of ttr of the new state</td><td>STRING</td><td>URGENT</td></tr>
  <tr><td>ttr</td><td>newTtr</td><td>value</td><td>value of ttr of the new state (after change for example to URGENT)</td><td>NUMBER</td><td>300</td></tr>
 </tbody></table>

-### Best Practices

-Functions for messaging listens for messaging events asynchronously.
-As a consequence this can cause race conditions with other parts of the platform.
-Therefore, it is considered best practice to use bots instead of Functions for implementing routing logic.
-Functions is a good option to sync data with third-party systems like CRMs or to save data in the [Conversation Context Service](maven-context-warehouse-overview.html) in order to use it within Conversation Orchestrator.
-Routing via Functions makes sense whenever a conversation is in a stagnant state (i.e. not in process of being routed), e.g. a conversation is idle or a message line has been sent in off-hours.
-Otherwise, the asynchronous nature of its events might interfere with the proper flow of a "dynamic" conversation.

-<div class="important">if the authenticated consumer's previous conversation was auto-closed, and the new one opened within 48 hours of that, the new conversation event won't be triggered.</div>